mstenseth/fagsystem-1/readme.md

-# Enkelt fagsystem ekspempel for skred
+# Enkelt fagsystem eksempel for skred

 ## Anbefalte extensions for vscode